KanokphanL/PCIE_EgoHandPose/README.md

 Check the script `train_vit.sh` for the command to train ViT models.

-If choose to finetuning on manual data with pretrained weight on automatic data, set `pretrained_ckpt` to be the path of pretrained hand-ego-pose-potter model weight.
+If choose to finetune on manual data with pre-trained weight on automatic data, set `pretrained_ckpt` to be the path of pre-trained hand-ego-pose-potter model weight.

 ## Inference

-Run command below to perform inference of pretrained model on test set, and save the inference output as a single JSON file.
+Run the command below to perform inference of the pre-trained model on the test set, and save the inference output as a single JSON file.
 It will be stored at `output/inference_output` by default.
 ```
 python3 inference.py \
     --pretrained_ckpt <pretrained_ckpt> \